 Richard’s subject matter has included the natural and urban landscape, captive animals, marginalised communities and his own family history.
-His photography and video installations have had over forty solo exhibitions and been included in over two hundred group exhibitions internationally.
+His photography and video installations have had over forty solo exhibitions and been included in more than two hundred group exhibitions internationally.

 Recently, he wrote and directed the BAFTA nominated feature film, ‘Ray & Liz’.
-It currently holds 96% on Rotten Tomatoes and was voted number 49 in its list of the world’s best films of 2019 and also number 40 in the BFIs best world films of 2019.
-It is listed as one of the hundred greatest British films of all time by the Telegraph.
+It currently holds 96% on Rotten Tomatoes and was voted number 49 in its list of the world’s best films of 2019 and number 40 in the BFIs best world films of 2019.

 Richard was the first recipient of the Deutsche Borse Photography Prize 1997 and was nominated for the Turner Prize 2001.
-He won the Douglas Hickox Award for Best Debut Director London Independent Film Awards 2018; the IWC Schaffhausen Award 2018 and a number of other prizes for ‘Ray & Liz’
+He won the Douglas Hickox Award for Best Debut Director London Independent Film Awards 2018; the IWC Schaffhausen Award 2018 and several other prizes for ‘Ray & Liz’.

 Richard currently has a second feature film in development with the BFI, an adaptation of the contemporary novel ‘At Hawthorn Time’ by Mellissa Harrison.

-He is represented by Anthony Reynolds Gallery, London and Casorotto Ramsey and Associates, London.
+He is represented by Casorotto Ramsey and Associates, London.